brandlewco/jesserieser-hugo-cc/content/collections/amtrak-texas-eagle.md

   Ruidoso, and Carlsbad Caverns.

-  Named a finalist for the 2023 Communication Arts Annual as one of the year’s best in editorial photography.
+  Named a finalist for the 2023 Communication Arts Photography Annual as one of the year’s best in editorial photography.
 collection_description_alignment: center
 slug: amtrak-texas-eagle
 collection_blocks: